Advertisement

 • Augusta, Columbus, and Macon have stayed open—build coalitions there before they face pressure to change

-• Cobb, DeKalb, and Gwinnett counties have partial encryption—push for transparency in suburban Atlanta
+• Cobb and Gwinnett counties have encrypted while DeKalb remains clear—push for transparency in suburban Atlanta

 Georgia resources